NuSTAR observation of the Vela pulsar and its nebula: Spectra

 \subsection{PWN: NuSTAR}

 In order to explore the PWN spectrum we define two regions, one for the compact PWN and one for the SE extension (white and green circles in Figure \ref{fig:images}, respectively).
-For the compact PWN region, we used both all and only off-pulse photons to avoid contamination by the pulsar.
-We find the contamination to be only about 4\%-5\% of total counts in 3-8 keV while it should be entirely negligible at higher energies.
+The results of the fits are summarized in Table \ref{tab:pwn_fits}.
+The extracted spectra are binned to $\ge$200 photons per bin.
+In both cases the background spectrum is extracted from the $r=40''$ circle located west of the pulsar, on the same chip as PWN, centered at R.A.=8h34m54s, Decl.=-45$^{\circ}12'04''$ (see Figure \ref{fig:images}).
+During the spectral fits the background spectrum is subtracted from that of the source after being binned the same way.
 We first fit \nustar-only spectra (in 3-79 keV range).
 The photon indices are tied for FPMA and FPMB detector spectra but their normalizations are left free.

-For the compact PWN spectrum, we first performed the fit in the OP region ($\Delta\phi=0.06$) which contains 9,661 (FPMA) and 10,557 (FPMB) photons in 3-79 keV (99\% of counts come from the PWN) and excludes any detectable contribution of the {\em pulsed} pulsar component.
-We group the spectrum by $\ge$200 photons per bin prior to fitting with the PL model.
-The best-fit $\Gamma=1.64\pm0.01$ but the fit quality is poor with $\chi^2=$141 for 91 d.o.f.
+For the compact PWN region ($r=50''$ circle centered on the pulsar) we only use off-pulse (OP) photons to avoid contamination by the pulsar (99\% of photons are expected to come from the PWN).
+The spectrum contains 9,661 (FPMA) and 10,557 (FPMB) photons in 3-79 keV.
+The background contribution is negligible.
+The best-fit {with a simple PL model} gives $\Gamma=1.64\pm0.01$ but the fit quality is poor with $\chi^2=$141 for 91 d.o.f.
 Also, some systematic large-scale residuals at low and high energies of the energy range are present.
-We, therefore, tried to also fit a broken PL model (``bknpower'' in XSPEC) and obtained $\Gamma_1=1.57\pm0.02$, break energy $E_b= 10.9\pm1.5$ and $\Gamma_2=1.79\pm0.05$ with a noticeable improvement in large-scale residuals resulting in $\chi^2=$128 for 89 d.o.f.
-A PL with an exponential cutoff fits equally well ($\chi^2=$122 for 91 d.o.f.) with $\Gamma=1.50\pm0.04$ and the exponential cutoff energy $E_c=79^{+26}_{-16}$ keV.
+We, therefore, tried to also fit a broken PL model (``bknpower'' in XSPEC; hereafter BPL) and obtained $\Gamma_1=1.57\pm0.02$, break energy $E_b= 10.9\pm1.5$ keV and $\Gamma_2=1.79\pm0.05$ with a noticeable improvement in large-scale residuals resulting in $\chi^2=$128 for 89 d.o.f.
+An exponentially cutoff PL (``cutoffpl'' in XSPEC; hereafter ECPL) model fits equally well ($\chi^2=$122 for 91 d.o.f.) with $\Gamma=1.50\pm0.04$ and a rather uncertain exponential cutoff energy $E_c=79^{+26}_{-16}$ keV.

-The spectrum from SW extension region (see Figure \ref{fig:images}, bottom), binned to $\ge$100 photons per bin, has 17,059 and 16,380 photons in FPMA and FPMB, respectively, with 80\% coming from the source for either of the detectors.
-The PL fit gives $\Gamma=1.81\pm0.02$ with $\chi^2=282$ for 258 d.o.f.
-There are no noticeable systematic residuals.
+The spectrum from SW extension region (see Figure \ref{fig:images}, bottom) has 17,059 and 16,380 photons in FPMA and FPMB, respectively, with 80\% coming from the source for either of the detectors.
+The PL fit quality is good with $\Gamma=1.81\pm0.02$ with $\chi^2=232$ for 241 d.o.f.
+There are no significant systematic residuals.
 Therefore, we have not attempted any fits with more complex models.